shengfeng-yang/shengfeng-yang.github.io/_pages/research_AI.md

 ![image](https://github.com/user-attachments/assets/1ff011d8-5aa4-4dbc-8797-890ec38a717e)
 <a href="/publication/2024-03-uncertainty-DL" style="font-size: 18px; font-weight: bold;">Integrating uncertainty into deep learning models for enhanced prediction of nanocomposite materials’ mechanical properties</a>

+<a href="/publication/2025-09-Imbalanced-data" style="font-size: 18px; font-weight: bold;">A machine learning framework for missing and imbalanced data in marketing analytics</a>